cbjer/zettel/_pages/202101161359_metropolisHastings.md

 ---
-title: Zettels
+title: Metropolis Hastings Algorithm
 permalink: /zettel/202101161359_metropolisHastings
-layout: default
+layout: page
 ---
 tags: #sampling #posterior #intractable

 # Metropolis Hastings Algorithm

-The Metropolis Hastings Algorithm is a form of [Markov Chain Monte Carlo](TODO) used to sample from a, often intractable, density function called the **target distribution** $p(x)$.
+The Metropolis Hastings Algorithm is a form of [Markov Chain Monte Carlo](TODOs) used to sample from a, often intractable, density function called the **target distribution** $p(x)$.
 It works by jumping through the sammple space to form a Markov Chain, either accepting or rejecting each new point.

 We also need to specify a **transition / proposal distribution** which will control how we jump to new points, starting at the most recently accepted point.
 This proposal distribution $q(y|x)$, will